hallsptcd/Encryption-with-Haskell/README.md

-# Language Encryption and Detection
+# Language Encryption and Detection with Haskell

 **Language**: Haskell